How to uninstall Macfaster Pro unwanted app from the operating system?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-PowerMyMac, Wise Mac Care, PowerSuite and Umate Mac Cleaner are some examples of other unwanted apps similar to Macfaster Pro.
-PUAs appear legitimate and harmless.
-Users are enticed into download/installation and/or purchase with offers of various "useful" and "advantageous" features.
-However, despite how good the advertised functionalities may sound - they are seldom operational.
-The only goal of unwanted software is to generate profit for the developers; hence, functionality and user safety are irrelevant.
-Instead of delivering on any promises, PUAs can cause redirects, run intrusive advertisement campaigns, hijack browsers and collect private data.
+PowerMyMac, Wise Mac Care, PowerSuite and Umate Mac Cleaner are some examples of other unwanted apps such as Macfaster Pro.
+PUAs may seem legitimate and harmless, and users are enticed into download/installation and purchase with offers of various "useful" features.
+Despite how good the advertised functionality may sound, it is seldom operational.

 How did potentially unwanted applications install on my computer?